Canva vs Crello for Social Media Marketing 2026: Which One Actually Wins?

 Integrations

-Canva integrates with basically everything: Google Drive, Dropbox, Slack, HubSpot, Mailchimp, Shopify, and dozens more.
+Canva integrates with pretty much everything: Google Drive, Dropbox, Slack, HubSpot, Mailchimp, Shopify, and dozens more.
 The Canva for Teams API is also available at the enterprise tier for custom workflows.

-Crello's integrations are modest.
+Crello's integrations are modest, honestly.
 You get some social platform connections and basic cloud storage options, but the ecosystem isn't anywhere near Canva's depth.
 If you're running a multi-tool marketing stack, this gap matters.

 Winner: Canva (and it's not close)

-Here's where things get interesting.
+Here's where it gets interesting.
 Crello's Pro tier runs about $2/month cheaper than Canva's.
-That doesn't sound like much, but for a solopreneur watching every dollar, it adds up over 12 months — we're talking $24/year.
+That's not a massive gap, but for a solopreneur watching every dollar, it adds up over 12 months — we're talking $24/year.

-But here's my hot take: Canva Pro's actual value-per-dollar is higher when you factor in social scheduling, 1TB of storage, and the full AI tools suite.
-Go with Crello and you'll need to pay separately for a scheduling tool.
-A basic Buffer or Later plan runs $15–18/month.
+However — and this is my hot take — Canva Pro's value-per-dollar is actually higher when you factor in social scheduling, 1TB of storage, and the full AI tools suite.
+If you go with Crello, you'll need to pay separately for a scheduling tool, and a basic Buffer or Later plan runs $15–18/month.
 Do that math.
-Suddenly Crello "saving you money" isn't quite the slam dunk it looks like on paper.
+Suddenly Crello "saving you money" isn't quite the slam dunk it looks like on the surface.

 Winner: Canva (when you account for total workflow cost)